-1.13 However, there are circumstances in which, although the evidence is sufficient to provide a reasonable prospect of conviction, a court-based outcome is not required in the public interest.
+1.3.6 However, there are circumstances in which, although the evidence is sufficient to provide a reasonable prospect of conviction, a court-based outcome is not required in the public interest.
 Prosecutors should consider the appropriateness of proceeding by way of a diversionary disposal, particularly where the defendant is a young person.

-2. Diversionary disposals: Key considerations
+2. Diversionary Disposals: Key Considerations

-General principles
+2.1 General principles

-- 2.1 When considering the appropriateness of diversion, each case should be assessed on its merits, taking into account the facts and circumstances of the individual case. - 2.2 Broadly, the presumption is that the public interest requires prosecution where there has been a contravention of the criminal law.
+- 2.1.1 When considering the appropriateness of diversion, each case should be assessed on its own merits, taking into account the facts and circumstances of the individual case. - 2.1.2 Broadly, the presumption is that the public interest requires prosecution where there has been a contravention of the criminal law.
 This presumption provides the starting point for consideration of each individual case.
-In some instances the serious nature of the case will make the presumption a very strong one. - 2.3 A diversionary disposal should never be directed for the most serious indictable offences, and only in exceptional circumstances where the offence is triable only on indictment.
+In some instances the serious nature of the case will make the presumption a very strong one. - 2.1.3 A diversionary disposal should never be directed for the most serious indictable offences, and only in exceptional circumstances where the offence is triable only on indictment.
+Indictable offences relate to more serious criminal behaviour and are tried in the Crown Court before a Judge and jury or by a Judge sitting alone.
+Examples of indictable offences include murder, manslaughter, rape and robbery.
 Other summary and hybrid offences, less grave in themselves, may nevertheless be too serious for diversion to be appropriate due to the nature and extent of the harm or loss resulting from the offence.

-Factors for and against prosecution / diversion
+2.2 Factors for and against prosecution / diversion